Raizo-TCS/archive_r/SECURITY.md

 - Affected versions and environments
 - Any suggested fix or mitigation (optional)

-### Timeline expectations

-We aim to:

-- Acknowledge receipt within 72 hours
-- Provide an initial assessment within 7 days

-If a coordinated disclosure is appropriate, we will propose a timeline and keep you updated until a fix is released.

 ### References

 - GitHub Security Advisories documentation: https://docs.github.com/en/code-security/security-advisories